DIAGNijmegen/git-novice/_episodes/09-conflict.md

 Let's replace both so that the file looks like this:

 ~~~
-$ cat mars.txt
+$ cat README.md
 ~~~
 {: .bash}

 ~~~
-Cold and dry, but everything is my favorite color
+We want to classify the digits 0-9 using machine learning
-The two svm may be a problem for Alice
+We will start by training a Support Vector Machine
-But the Mummy will appreciate the lack of humidity
+And only use Deep Learning if we really need to
 We removed the conflict on this line
 ~~~
 {: .output}

 To finish merging,
-we add `mars.txt` to the changes being made by the merge and then commit:
+we add `README.md` to the changes being made by the merge and then commit:

 ~~~
-$ git add mars.txt
+$ git add README.md
 $ git status
 ~~~
 {: .bash}